Weather of 2010: January 10–11

 The snowstorms and blizzards of 11 January brought widespread travel chaos to Germany, Austria, Switzerland and Hungary.
 Airports, Motorways and railways were closed en masse due to heavy snow and ice.
 Lithuania, Latvia, Estonia, Finland, Liechtenstein, the Czech Republic and Slovakia also reported some snowfall.

-The Banbury Guardian and Oxford Mail released videos and photos of Oxford and Banbury on the 11th as part of a name and shame campaign against the idiotic people walking on the frozen canal.

 January 10 saw heavy snow fall in Chicago.

 On January 10, Los Angeles Mayor Antonio Villaraigosa canceled a trip to Washington to monitor L.A.'s response to the Southern California rainstorms.
-Villaraigosa had been scheduled to address the U.S. Conference of Mayors' winter meeting at the nation's capital on Wednesday and was going speak about the success of the city's summer jobs program for at-risk youth.

 Freezing rain storms battered parts of Sichuan, Yunnan and Hubei, killing dozens of people.
 On January 10, 1 person died and 5,435 were evacuated after a snowstorm in Xinjiang Uygur Autonomous Region according to the Ministry of Civil Affairs.
 A total of 261,800 people in 12 counties or cities were affected by the blizzards.

 On January 11, intense snowstorms hit a still beleaguered Europe.
 Many cars and a lorry were stuck in drifting snow near the northern German town of Soehlen.
 The German transport ministry warned people to travel on essential journey only.
 Polish authorities reported that there were about 140 hypothermia deaths in Poland, that nearly 50,000 Polish residents without electricity, that the PKP trains were delayed by as much as 9 hours and that most of Poland's homeless shelters were overflowing.
-Some shops were running out of drinking chocolate.
 A similar situation was also occurring in the shops and homeless shelters of the Czech Republic.
 Snow also fell in Belarus.

 Coal supplies ran low at power plants as the death toll rose to two in the strong snowstorm in the Altai and temperatures fell to −40 °C on January 12.

 January 12–14

-On January 12, heavy snow caused hundreds of accidents, halted flights, and downed power lines in Poland; more than 160 people were trapped overnight on a frozen stretch of German roadway.
-Hundreds of road accidents were also reported in Germany over the weekend, especially along the Baltic Coast, where two men were killed in a car they were driving when it hit a tree in Nordvorpommern after skidding in the treacherous conditions.
+On January 12, heavy snow caused hundreds of accidents, halted flights, and downed power lines in Poland.
+More than 160 people were trapped overnight on a frozen stretch of German roadway.
+Hundreds of road accidents were also reported in Germany over the weekend, especially along the Baltic Coast.
 Austria, Switzerland and Liechtenstein were also badly hit by snowy and freezing conditions.